Achieve DORA Compliance by Tomorrow! Learn from our expert-led webinar on mastering DORA requirements! 🎥

 It’s imperative to develop a backup, rollback, and recovery plan to move past any problems that occur during the migration process.
 The process itself should start with a test environment if workable to mirror the production environment before the cutover.

-An Active Directory migration tool is an essential part of a successful migration by eliminating potential errors, manual processes, and security gaps while also simplifying the process.
-There are many tools for AD migration, starting with Microsoft Active Directory Migration Tool (ADMT) and Azure AD Connect.
+There are many tools for AD migration, beyond Microsoft Active Directory Migration Tool (ADMT) and Azure AD Connect.

-Countless organizations use Quest Migration Manager for Active Directory along with BitTitan, AvePoint, CodeTwo, Transcend, SysTools, or Proventeq.
+Many organizations use Quest Migration Manager for Active Directory along with BitTitan, AvePoint, CodeTwo, Transcend, SysTools, or Proventeq.
 Others include SkySync, Tervela, CloudM, SkyKick, Dell SecureCopy, Sys-Manage CopyRight2, NetIQ Domain Migration Administrator, and Binary Tree Migrator Pro.
-All available tools bring unique features, pros, and cons that depend on each organization’s needs.

 Make Sure the Discovery Phase is Comprehensive